open-sauced/docs/docs/tools/chrome-extension/pr-description.md

   - pr descriptions
 ---

-This will help you to create a PR based on the configuration you have in the extension, it will enable you to create the summary based on either **Commit Messages** or **The diff between the files** or **both**, you can even set the length and the tone of the message using the same settings.
+The OpenSauced Chrome extension will help you create a PR based on the configuration you have in the extension.
+It will enable you to create the summary based on either commit messages, the difference between the files, or both.
+You can even set the message's length and tone using the same settings.

 _**Note**: This feature is not available on private repositories._